By Stacy Kennedy, MPH, RD

 Myth #5: Eating eggs will lead to high cholesterol.

 Understanding nutrition is not easy, especially for cancer patients, so don’t be afraid to ask your dietitian questions about what foods are best for you.
-Visit our website for more videos and resources on Eating Well During Cancer, or download our free Ask the Nutritionist App for iPhone or Android for nutrition information and healthy recipes on-the-go.
+Visit our website for more videos and resources on Eating Well During Cancer.

 Learn more about myths between food and cancer in the infographic below (click graphic to zoom):